basarat/typescript-book/docs/destructuring.md

 ```

 #### Array Destructuring
-A common programming question : Swap two variables without using a third one.
+A common programming question: "How to swap two variables without using a third one?".
 The TypeScript solution:

 ```ts
 var x = 1, y = 2;